theturboturnip/harper/harper-core/tests/text/tagged/The Great Gatsby.md

 >
 #
 > After the house , we   were  to see   the grounds and the swimming - pool  , and the
-# JC/P  D+  NPr/V .
+# P     D+  NPr/V .
 IPl+ NSg/V P  NSg/V D   NPl/V   V/C D   NSg/V+   .
 NSg/V .
 V/C D
 > hydroplane and the midsummer flowers  — but     outside   Gatsby’s window it       began to
 # NSg/V      V/C D+  NSg/J+    NPrPl/V+ .
 NSg/C/P NSg/V/J/P NSg$     NSg/V+ NPr/ISg+ V     P
 > rain   again , so        we   stood in      a   row    looking at    the corrugated surface of the Sound    .